Geneva · Family offices

 What this work does not include.

 These belong with Geneva counsel who specialise in family-office structuring and US entry, with US counsel on the American side, and with clinical and regulatory specialists where biotech and medtech work is in scope.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, fiduciary, clinical, or regulatory implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, fiduciary, clinical, or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

 Family-office-backed biotech connected to the Geneva-Lausanne corridor and the Lonza and Novartis-adjacent base, family-office-backed medtech, engineering-commercial holdings, premium services holdings inside Geneva and Vaud structures, and portfolio-company US commercialisation.
-The pattern is consistent across these sectors: the US category anchor is missing, the US peer set is absent, the holding brand bleeds into the operating brand, and Romandie-register understatement fills hero positions where US readers expect outcome claims.
-Fit is confirmed in discovery, not in published sector lists.
+The pattern is consistent across these sectors: the US category anchor is missing, the US peer set is absent, the holding brand bleeds into the operating brand, and Romandie-register understatement fills hero positions where US buyers expect outcome claims.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A common arrival route is a Geneva private-client lawyer, tax advisor, trust officer, external asset manager, or multi-family-office principal introducing a structure whose holding entity is about to deploy capital into US co-investment or US platform-building.
-The fiduciary retains the principal relationship.
-The firm designs the US-facing commercial architecture inside the structure the fiduciary already manages.
+A common arrival route is a Geneva lawyer, tax specialist, trust officer, external asset manager, or multi-family-office owner introducing a structure whose holding entity is about to deploy capital into US co-investment or US platform-building.
+The fiduciary retains the client relationship.
+GMA designs the US website, proof, offer, and follow-up inside the structure the fiduciary already manages.
 Fiduciary introductions route through partnerships@globalmarketing.agency.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (six to ten weeks), Cross-Border Build (three to six months), or Group Partnership (monthly retainer, twelve-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio surfaces are typically in scope at once.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (six to ten weeks), Cross-Border Marketing Build (three to six months), or Global Marketing Partnership (monthly retainer, twelve-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio websites, decks, and sales materials are typically in scope at once.

 Further on Geneva and the US corridor.